 Screenplays for Documentaries

-The screenplay format for documentaries and audio-visual presentations, which primarily consist of voice-over synchronised with still or moving images, is a two-column format that can be particularly challenging to create with typical word processors, at least when editing or rewriting.
+The screenplay format for documentaries and audio-visual presentations, which primarily consists of voice-over synchronized with still or moving images, is a two-column format that can be particularly challenging to create with typical word processors, at least when editing or rewriting.
 Templates for documentary formats are included in several script-editing software applications.